Hawkinski2000/Summarizer-GPT-from-scratch/README.md

-# Summarizer-GPT-from-scratch
+# BERT-from-Scratch
-A text summarization transformer using a modified version of [Andrej Karpathy's reproduction of the GPT-2 (124M) model](https://github.com/karpathy/build-nanogpt 'build-nanogpt').
-This version adds an encoder and Cross-Attention for Sequence-to-Sequence translation of articles to summaries.
+A recreation of Google’s BERT model from scratch using a modified version of [Andrej Karpathy's reproduction of the GPT-2 (124M) model](https://github.com/karpathy/build-nanogpt 'build-nanogpt').
+Currently the model is implemented as a sentiment analyzer for Tweets from the Sentiment140 dataset.
+80%+ test accuracy was achieved on about 2,300 Tweets from the mteb/tweet_sentiment_extraction dataset.